 I made good friends there, but they all left eventually, either through choice or through death.
 I tried being completely heartless, but that was impossible; I just couldn’t do it.
 I mourned them, and that helped keep me human and sane.

 I began to travel.
 I could afford to, after all; my investments were smart and always moving, with new financial advisors every couple of decades increasing my wealth exponentially.
-My work was travel; I saw the world, a couple of times over, and saw it evolve.
-I watch war ebb and flow across continents.
+My work was travel; I saw the world, a couple of times over, and watched it evolve.
+I could observe war ebb and flow across continents.
 I witnessed people torture their fellow beings, and always berated myself whenever I failed to intervene – and always tried to do better the next time.
 Sometimes I succeeded and sometimes I failed.

 I saw rainforests destroyed and bombs fall … once, just once, a nuclear bomb fell in a densely-inhabited capital city, and then no more fell ever again.
 I shared in the joy of those around me as I saw nuclear bombs being stockpiled and then destroyed.
 I saw innocent children die and cruel adults survive.
 I talked to dictators and compassionate leaders of local communities.
-People were dispossessed, and people were rehomed.
+People were dispossessed, and people were re-homed.
 I saw love and hate and joy and rage.

 I don’t know how long I spent away from home – London was still home, no matter what – but it was a long, long time.
 I’d wanted to see everything, and it was only when I began to try that I realised I couldn’t.
 Instead, I watched people and events and causes and construction and demolition and humanity.